Skip to Main Content

 A typical route of entry into this field is by working as an editorial assistant or proofreader.
 Editorial assistants perform clerical tasks as well as some proofreading and other basic editorial tasks.
 Proofreaders can learn about editorial jobs while they work on a piece by looking at editors' comments on their work.

 Job openings can be found using school career services offices, classified ads in newspapers and trade journals, and specialized publications such as Publishers Weekly (https://www.publishersweekly.com).
-In addition, many publishers have Web sites that list job openings, and large publishers often have telephone job lines that serve the same purpose.
+In addition, many newspaper and media companies have Web sites that list job openings.

 Related Professions